 - Work or volunteer full-time, together with part-time accredited education or training.

-- Take up an apprenticeship or traineeship.
+- Take up an apprenticeship or traineeship or supported internship.

 At Redborne, we understand the journey from starting in year 9 to finishing school post 18 can be bewildering, for both you and your child.
 There are choices to make, at the end of Key Stage 3 when making key stage 4 option choices, making post 16 decisions and finally supporting choices post 18 with your child